Ahmed101Mohammed/chat_rooms_App/README.md

 ### How to register your self:
 When you open the project in the browser, you will see this page:
 ![Enter page in chat_rooms_app](https://github.com/Ahmed101Mohammed/chat_rooms_App/blob/main/images/enterBageInChatRoomsProject.png)
+1 - Write your name in the middle input:
+> In th middle of the page you can see an input,
+> In this input you will write your name.

+2 - Click the middle button:
+> Under the input you can see a button,
+> click it, after riting your name.